mecxi/hackernewsDemo/README.md

 	- Seed or fetch data from the hackernews API by running this command
 	$ php artisan update:story

 # You're done!
 You can view news updating by reloading the frontpage.
+	- Please check the demo running on my live Webserver at this address http://172.105.88.127:1307